 Is Fall Lake part of the Boundary Waters?

-Fall Lake is part of the Boundary Waters Canoe Area and Wilderness region of Minnesota.
-A permit is required for entry into the Boundary Waters canoes (BWCAW).
+Fall Lake is part of Minnesota’s Boundary Waters Canoe Area and Wilderness region.
+A permit is required to enter the Boundary Waters canoes (BWCAW).